Naked Yoga (film)

-Naked Yoga is a short documentary released in 1974 and illustrates the practice of yoga in a natural setting and in the nude.
+Naked Yoga is a 1974 British short documentary film directed by Paul Cordsen.
+It illustrates the practice of yoga in a natural setting and in the nude.
 The film includes images of women practicing yoga in Cyprus and in a studio.
 These visuals are interspersed with images of Eastern art and psychedelic effects.
-The narrator also relates the practice to Buddhist philosophy.
-It was shown on television in the UK, however it has not been released to video.
+The narrator Alexis Korner relates the practice to Buddhist philosophy.
+It was shown on television in the UK, and has been available for several years on YouTube.

-This documentary short was nominated for an Oscar in 1975, in the category Best Documentary Short Subject.
+The film was nominated for an Oscar in 1975, in the category Best Documentary Short Subject.

+Conservation status

-Naked Yoga had previously been thought to be a lost film.
+Naked Yoga was thought to have been be a lost film.
 Ed Carter, documentary curator at the Academy Film Archive, began searching for the film in 2004 and eventually located a Technicolor print of the film with the help of the film's cinematographer, Michael Elphick, in 2011.
-That print served as the source for the archive's restoration of the film in 2012, in partnership with the British Film Institute.
+That print served as the source for the Archive's restoration of the film in 2012, in partnership with the British Film Institute.